 The following solar energy resouces provide background information and suggested links for data in global energy, economics, market trends, and frequently asked questions (FAQ).
-Compiled and assessed by: Yin Kay Wong, Ming-Lun Wu, Rushil Zutshi, and Gabriel Vizcaino (2017 updates provided by Coral Keller)
+Compiled and assessed by: Yin Kay Wong, Ming-Lun Wu, Rushil Zutshi, and Gabriel Vizcaino (2017 updates by Coral Keller and 2018 updates by Ankit Kalanki)

 Global: Solar Radiation Maps and Data